I have a serious dilemma.

 My problem is that regifting gets a bad wrap.

-But these gifts weren't originally something I didn't necessarily want.
+As an example, my son's birthday recently passed and I sent him a few gifts.
+To be honest, some of them were regifts and I did feel a little guilty, but these gifts weren't originally something I didn't necessarily want.
 They were gifts I just never took the time to fully appreciate and find a use for.
 There was a cool shaving kit bag and an expensive sweatshirt from Ballr; a high end European apparel company.

 I felt they would be better suited for him.
 He would use the bag and wear the sweatshirt more than I would, and he probably would enjoy them more too.